Our Guide to LGBT Gay Travel Resources will reveal useful sites, apps, links, and more to help you better organize your vacations.

 LGBT Hookup Apps & Their Blogs

 Even the most prominent gay apps have started to push out content through their channels.
 Grindr launched a digital magazine with a travel section.
-The other hookup apps, including the more niche ones like Surge, Blued, or Planet Romeo, maintains regularly published blogs, periodically featuring travel tips and local insider guides.
-Scruff has gone the furthest in incorporating travel tips into their app with their feature Scruff Venture which allows users to search a destination for other visitors, local ambassadors, and events.
+The other hookup apps, including the more niche ones like Surge, Blued, or Planet Romeo, maintain regularly published blogs, periodically featuring travel tips and local insider guides.
+Scruff has gone the furthest in incorporating travel tips into their app with their feature Scruff Venture, which allows users to search for destinations for other visitors, local ambassadors, and events.

 IGLTA “Plan Your Trip”